 These research specializations make Georgetown the only university in the country to have two faculty members working on south-central Africa and African environmental history in its History Department.
 Although it is an unparalleled department in which to study the histories of Zambia, Namibia, South Africa, Angola, Botswana, Malawi, DRC, Zimbabwe, and Mozambique in all periods, McKittrick and de Luna also welcome students interested in social, gender, intellectual, and environmental history in other regions of Africa.

-**Please note the Department will not be accepting PhD applications in the subfield of African History for matriculation in Fall 2023.
+**Please note the Department will not be accepting PhD applications in the subfield of African History until further notice.
 Please contact Profs.
 Meredith McKittrick or Kate De Luna if you have any questions.